shedivesin/geomancy/rings.md

+De Bruijn sequences may be used to describe "geomantic rings:" sequences of sixteen lines which contain all sixteen geomantic figures within them.
+In some sense, then, these rings represent the totality of human experience.

-These are the eight unique geomantic rings in lexicographic order:
+There are two hundred and fifty six such strings, but most of these are symmetric.
+There are only eight unique geomantic rings; and here they are in lexicographic order:

     0000100110101111
     0000100111101011